-Rationale: Investigating the trends in urban tourism and cultural/policy context, which help explain the chosen theme/itinerary and likelihood of success of this guided tour of tour of London.
+Rationale: Investigating the trends in urban tourism and cultural/policy context, which help explain the chosen theme/itinerary and the likelihood of success of this guided tour of London.

-With specific regards to the UK Tourism Industry, the urban center, London, has since the 20th Century been a focal point of Tourist attraction offering a cornucopia of places for sightseeing including museums, libraries, cultural and heritage sites, art galleries, monuments, theatres and sports sites.
-It also offers a great variety of attractions with respect to the hospitality industry including sites such as food courts, cafes, diners, restaurants, bakeshops, bars and other food related stops.
-Guided tours to London have refined over the years with the increasing demand of tourist activities, flexible policies and influx of UK government's investment in the region.
+With specific regard to the UK Tourism Industry, the urban center, London, has since the 20th Century been a focal point of Tourist attractions offering a cornucopia of places for sightseeing including museums, libraries, cultural and heritage sites, and art galleries, monuments, theaters and sports sites.
+It also offers a great variety of attractions with respect to the hospitality industry including sites such as food courts, cafes, diners, restaurants, bakeshops, bars and other food-related stops.
+Guided tours to London have refined over the years with the increasing demand for tourist activities, flexible policies and the influx of the UK government's investment in the region.
 Typical tours are theme based allowing for the visitors or tourists to enjoy sightseeing as per their preferences or interest.
-Usually such guided tours are organized and planned based on the customer's particular needs and requirements.
-The idea is to provide a value-added tourist experience to the visitors while allowing for opportunities to learn and savor the delectations offered by historically and culturally significant sites.
+Usually, such guided tours are organized and planned based on the customer's particular needs and requirements.
+The idea is to provide a value-added tourist experience to the visitors while allowing for opportunities to learn and savour the delectations offered by historically and culturally significant sites.
 An exceptional tourist experience includes all favourable elements that combine to form a memorable tour including aspects like locales, accommodation, food, price and transportation.

 For this guided tour to London, the typical target market would be food enthusiasts, food critics, independent researchers, locals and youngsters with a keen interest in exploring the various food outlets that London has to offer.
 A significant proportion of the target market would comprise of foreign visitors on international trips and professionals from the hospitality industry with research needs.
 Youngsters from local areas, students associated with the hospitality industry and visitors from international regions who are food enthusiasts keen to find out key dining places of interest while learning about the food spots in London would also form a dominant portion of the target market.
 The guided tour would hence be designed keeping in view the above consumer requirements.